ScottyMacCVC/EoStoECMS/README.md

 ## Current Challenges

 ### We need to go through the entry of the START from EoS.
+One stop shop to input all information, grab documents, and a central location for the team to interact.
 - What are the steps?
+- What info do we need to get into the system?
 - Who is involved?
 - Is the process fluid?
 - What data can we currently import?
 - What data do we need to add?
+- Schedule of tasks would clarify where the team is.
+EX: Contracts processing.
+What has been processed?
+- Showing Daily projects will clarify what the team needs and will help identify roadblocks.

 ### EoS to START Process
 - Step 1 is UDFs Workflow